onlyquads/save_timer/README.md

 to remind user to save file.

 ## INSTALLATION:
-- copy the save_folder script to your maya/script directory.
+- copy the save_timer folder to your maya/script directory.
 - add these lines to userSetup.py:

 ```